Seal attacks kayakers in the Broughton Archipelago - BC Local News

 “We had VHF radios with us plus an InReach which we could also use for an SOS, so although we did paddle back to Telegraph Cove the next day, we know we could have either called a water taxi or the coast guard if we felt we were not able to.”

-After the incident, Jim and Marlene headed back to Victoria, but Jan went to the Port McNeill Hosptial to have her wound dressed, and upon returning home went to the Cowichan Hospital to receive antibiotics in case of any infection.
+After the incident, Jim and Marlene headed back to Victoria, but Jan went to the Port McNeill Hospital to have her wound dressed, and upon returning home went to the Cowichan Hospital to receive antibiotics in case of an infection.

-“We have no idea of the cause of the attack, it has to be a chance in a million of this happening.
-It could have been protecting young that we didn’t see, it could have had some bad interactions with some humans,” said Jan, adding “Our reaction to this is that it is wildlife and therefore unpredictable.
+“We have no idea of the cause of the attack, it has to be one chance in a million of this happening.
+It could have been protecting young that we didn’t see, it could have had some bad interactions with some humans,” said Jan, adding, “Our reaction to this is that it is wildlife and therefore unpredictable.
 Nothing we did could have prevented this incident.”

 Jan said they reported the incident to the Marine Mammal Incident Hotline at 1-800-465-4336 and have been in touch with Provincial Parks and the BC Centre for disease control.